- Garden / Landscaping / Patio — 229

 by Nick Marr on Dec 18, 2019

-We are now well into the Anthropocene, or what is known more commonly as the Age of Man.
-It is characterized by the tremendous impact that the actions of the human race have had on the planet’s geography, biodiversity, climate, resources, atmosphere and various other core elements so far.
-As these effects have been profound enough to bring about changes in most, if not all of the factors that are considered crucial to pave the future of the planet, thus has begun the Age of Man.
+We are now well into the Anthropocene, or what is known more commonly as the Age of Man (or women).
+It is characterized by the tremendous impact that the actions of the human race have had on the planet’s geography, biodiversity, climate, resources, atmosphere, and various other core elements so far.
+These effects have been profound enough to bring about changes in most, if not all of the factors that are considered crucial to pave the future of the planet, thus has begun the Age of Man.

 Unfortunately for the planet and our future generations, a majority of those effects have so far been negative, and given that they have been powerful enough to bring about changes in the planet’s core elements within the very short period of time that modern humans have existed on earth, it’s an alarming fact.